Skip to content

 When you’re dealing with the pain of an L4-L5 disc bulge, you want a solution that does more than just mask the symptoms.
 You want to address the root cause.
 At Lazar Spinal Care, we focus on restoring your body’s natural alignment and function with gentle, precise, and effective techniques.
 Our approach is different because we look at the entire system, not just the spot that hurts.
 By correcting foundational imbalances, we help your body heal itself and find lasting relief without medication or surgery.
 We have a range of conditions we can help with, and our goal is to get you back to living your life fully.

-Our Upper Cervical Approach to Whole-Body Balance
+The Upper Cervical Approach to Restoring Body Balance

 It might seem strange to look at the top of your neck to fix a problem in your lower back, but your body is one connected system.
 A misalignment in your upper cervical spine, the top two bones in your neck, can set off a chain reaction that forces your entire body to compensate.
 This creates tension and pressure that can eventually lead to issues like a disc bulge in your lower back.
 Our specialized care helps reduce pressure on nerves and improve alignment, which allows inflammation to decrease naturally.
 By correcting the issue at the source, we help restore balance to your entire spine, taking the strain off your L4-L5 disc.

-Healing Tissues with Advanced Laser Therapy
+How Advanced Laser Therapy Promotes Healing

 To support your body’s recovery, we use advanced tools like Laser Therapy.
 This innovative technique uses low-intensity light to gently penetrate damaged tissues without any heat or discomfort.
 It’s a non-invasive way to promote healing in the muscles and ligaments surrounding your affected disc.
 The laser energy stimulates cellular repair, reduces inflammation, and provides pain relief right where you need it most.
 Think of it as giving your body’s natural healing process a helping hand, allowing you to feel better and recover faster.
 It’s one of the ways we provide comprehensive care that goes beyond simple adjustments.